sreilly1977/dlh-cyber_security/blue_team/3x02_the_alert_factory/README.md

 (fp halved AND tp preserved).
 Post-hoc audit of the rejections:

-- **Rule 007's tuned variant achieved precision 1.00**: zero baseline matches, and its five eval-window matches are — verified to record ID — the March 25 egress burst.
+- **Rule 007's tuned variant achieved precision 1.00**: zero baseline matches, and its five eval-window matches are **verified to record ID** the March 25 egress burst.
 Rejected only because the criterion counts discarded ambient volume as lost recall.
 - **Key lesson**: on an ambient-dominated fleet, `tp_after >= tp_before` measures